agroal/pgagroal/doc/tutorial/03_remote_management.md

 ```

 The above will create the `admin` username with the `admin1234` password.

 **We strongly encourage you to choose non trivial usernames and passwords!**

 ### Restart pgagroal

 In order to make the changes available, and therefore activate the remote management, you have to restart [**pgagroal**](https://github.com/agroal/pgagroal), for example by issuing the following commands from the [**pgagroal**](https://github.com/agroal/pgagroal) operatng system user:

 ```
-pgagroal-cli -c /etc/pgagroal/pgagroal.conf shutdown pgagroal -c /etc/pgagroal/pgagroal.conf -a /etc/pgagroal/pgagroal_hba.conf -u /etc/pgagroal/pgagroal_users.conf -A /etc/pgagroal/pgagroal_admins.conf
+pgagroal-cli shutdown
+pgagroal -d
 ```

-Please note the presence of the `-A` flag that indicates to the pooler which file use to authenticate remote management users.
-If the file has the standard name `/etc/pgagroal/pgagroal_admins.conf` you can omit it from the command line.
+Since the default configuration files are usually searched into the `/etc/pgagroal/` directory, and have well defined names, you can omit the files from the command line
+if you named them `pgagroal.conf`, `pgagroal_hba.conf`, `pgagroal_users.conf` and `pgagroal_admins.conf`.

 ### Connect via remote administration interface